Last Updated: December 8, 2025

 Employees (W-2 Workers)

-Generally, employees cannot deduct toll fees on their taxes if they are W-2 workers.
+Generally, employees cannot deduct toll fees from their taxes if they are W-2 workers.
 However, toll charges may be deductible if they are unreimbursed and part of a qualifying deduction (e.g., military reservists, performing artists, or fee-based government officials).
 If your employer reimburses you for tolls, you cannot claim them on your tax return.

 Gig Workers & 1099 Independent Contractors